CarlosEduardoAD/CarlosEduardoAD/README.md

 I'm Carlos, programming student

-# I have experience with
+# I have experience/knowledge with

 - Python 🐍
 - HTML, CSS and Javascript 🖥️